dekeh1/CS-443/Syllabus.md

 By this point you should have completed CS-225 – Discrete Structures I and CS-295 – Discrete Structures II (previously MA-220 and MA-290).
 I expect you to be comfortable with the topics of (and formal notations for) sets and their operations, functions and relations, propositional logic and logic operators, graphs (directed and undirected), and finite state machines.

-I am also expecting that many of you will have taken CS-348 – Software Process Management, and have some understanding of the phases of the software lifecycle and are comfortable using a version control system.
+I am also expecting that many of you will have taken CS-348 – Software Process Management, and have some understanding of the phases of the software lifecycle and are comfortable using a version control system and a build system.

 ***If you are missing any of this background, you should not take this course.***